Singapore’s framework of minimum wage and training requirements, segmented by industry sector & occupation

 Wage Requirements: PWM requirements are mandatory, and cover all Singaporeans & PRs in outsourced landscape maintenance jobs by landscape companies on LCR, or in-house landscape maintenance employees in firms hiring foreign workers.

-Monthly basic wage requirements are based on 3 different groups as follows, with a PWM bonus of at least 2 weeks of basic monthly wages for eligible outsourced & in-house cleaners in a given year.
+A PWM bonus of at least 2 weeks of basic monthly wages will be payable for eligible outsourced & in-house landscape maintenance employees in a given year.

 (Click table to enlarge)